treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 title: "Making the most of the PyCon sprints"
 date: 2019-03-18 10:24:55 -0700
 comments: true
-categories:
+categories: python pycon
 ---

+I wrote a blog post last year, [How to have a great first PyCon][], in which I gave quite a few tips for **making the most of your time at PyCon** (if you're a first time PyCon attendee, [go read it][How to have a great first PyCon]).
+One thing I didn't mention *at all* in that article on PyCon was [the sprints][].

+I didn't mention the sprints not because I don't like them (I actually love the sprints and I usually attend at least the first two days of sprints every year), but because **first-time PyCon attendees often don't stay for the sprints**.
+This is partly because the sprints can be very intimidating for first-time PyCon attendees.
+The fear that **the sprints aren't for me** is a very real one.

+This year PyCon has a new [mentored sprints][] hatchery track for underrepresented beginners, to fight against that fear a bit.
+The applications for have closed for PyCon 2019, but that's something to keep an eye on for future PyCons.

+I'd like to address these fears because I wish more people would stay for the PyCon sprints.
+The sprints are a very different experience from the talk days at PyCon and **they're hard to compare to the rest of PyCon**.
+Some people like the talks better, but I've also talked to first time sprints who said **the sprints were their favorite part of the conference**.

+In this post I'm going to share some advice for **how to get the most out of the PyCon sprints**.
+I'm hoping this post might encourage you to add an extra day or two to your PyCon trip and give the sprints a try.

 ## Your fears going into the sprints

+We're going to start by addressing some common concerns.
+I've heard these concerns from folks I've encouraged to stay for the sprints and from folks I've interviewed about their advice for first-time sprinters.

 ### I'm not experienced enough

-I've **never contributed to an open source project** before and I don't really know what to do.
+I've **never contributed to an open source project before** and I don't really know what to do.
 I'm a **junior programmer** and I'm afraid I'm not experienced enough.
 I **don't write code for a living** and I'm afraid I won't be able to get anything done because I don't know how to *do* much yet.

 The sprints are a great place for a first-time open source contributor.
-You don't often get to sit next to the maintainer of the project you're contributing to and get their feedback in-person: TODO.
+Making a contribution to an open source project **while sitting next to the maintainer** is a unique experience.
+If you contribute to open source at home or at work, you're unlikely to have a project maintainer maintainer nearby.

-If you're a junior programming or you don't code for a living you might be afraid of your inexperience: maybe you're pretty new to coding in general and you don't understand git, testing, version control, and GitHub.
+If you're a junior programming or you don't code for a living **you might be afraid of your inexperience**: maybe you're pretty new to coding in general and you don't understand git, testing, version control, and GitHub.
-There's very likely a project for *you* to contribute to.
+But there's very likely a project for *you* to contribute to.
-The sprints include sprint coordinators who can help point you to projects they've heard are particularly beginner-friendly or who have quite a bit of low-hanging fruit in their issue tracker for newcomers to dig into.
+The sprints include sprint coordinators who can help **point you to projects they've heard are particularly beginner-friendly** or who have quite a bit of **low-hanging fruit in their issue tracker for newcomers to dig into**.

 ### It'll be too fast-paced for me